btirum1/btirum1_github/README.md

 # btirum1_github
-Sample partner repository for class
+Sample partner repository for class modified by pirams